Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Results

 In the appendix, we analyze the robustness of herd correction to the parameters of the model.
 We show mathematically that the protection it offers is directly proportional to the homophily in the network (our parameter $Q$).
 By simulating the dynamics with more parameters, we also find that herd correction is proportional to the degree heterogeneity of the network.
 As we increase heterogeneity, we increase the strength of the friendship paradox. ``Your friends have more friends than you do,''\cite{feld1991your} which means they get more exposed to misinformation than you do but also that they have more friends capable of correcting them when duped.

 Our stylized model is meant to show how one can introduce biases in simple mathematical models of diverse misinformation.
+A first-order effect is that individuals with increased susceptibility should be preferentially duped, but this effect exists only if misinformation can spread (above a certain contagion threshold) but not saturate the population (below certain transmissibility such that the heterogeneity has impact).
+A second-order effect is that individuals with a diverse neighborhood are also more likely to have friends who can correct them should they be duped by misinformation.

 Future modeling efforts should also consider the possible interactions between different kinds of misinformation. \cite{chang2018co} These can be synergistic, \cite{hebert2015complex} parasitic, \cite{hebert2020spread} or antagonistic; \cite{fu2017dueling} which all provide rich dynamical behaviors.
 Other possible mechanisms to consider are the adaptive feedback loops that facilitate the spread of misinformation in online social networks. \cite{tornberg2018echo}